DannyAzoro/sockshop-capstone/README.md

 ![run./installer.sh](/capstone-images/capstone%202.png)

-3. Optional test on eks directory to find out if there is any error with the files by changing directory (cd) to the eks directory
+3. Optional test on eks directory to find out if there is any error with the files by changing directory (cd) to the eks directory and running the following commands
 ```
 $cd eks
 $terraform init